 During the night, when the eye detects the slightest source of light (e.g., TV or electric clocks) the production of melatonin is stopped and sleep is affected.
 Sleeping with a night-light, staying up late in front of the TV or computer screen, and using your phone have all been shown to interfere with sleep.

 There is still strong controversy among specialists regarding the impact of electromagnetic fields (physical fields produced by electrically charged objects) on the human body.
 Some strongly support the idea that Wi-Fi and exposure to cell phone signals lead to difficulties falling asleep6, changes in sleep patterns7, restless sleep, and tiredness in the morning.
 Others suggest that this might apply only to electrosensitive people, while still, other research studies show that electromagnetic fields have no impact whatsoever on sleep patterns.

 Even though there are numerous points of view regarding the type of foods that promote a good night’s sleep, these appear to be the most agreed-upon aspects:

 Drug producers are required to include information about how the medicine might negatively impact your well-being, even if the occurrence of the problem and its severity might differ from person to person.

-Drugs that usually cause sleep problems, including beta-blockers, medicines for high blood pressure, hormones, steroids, some antidepressants and anxiolytics, drugs for asthma, allergies, and ADHD, and medications containing alcohol and caffeine (e.g., most of the over-the-counter medications for coughs and colds).
+Drugs that usually cause sleep problems or problematic sleep, including beta-blockers, medicines for high blood pressure, hormones, steroids, some antidepressants and anxiolytics, drugs for asthma, allergies, and ADHD, and medications containing alcohol and caffeine (e.g., most of the over-the-counter medications for coughs and colds).

 If exercising right before bed prevents some people from falling asleep because of overstimulation, exercising in the morning or throughout the day definitely increases both the quality and duration of sleep.